carla-recourse/CARLA/README.md

 ### Which Recourse Methods work with which ML framework?
 The framework a counterfactual method currently works with is dependent on its underlying implementation.
-We are working hard on it to make it independent.
+It is planned to make all recourse methods available for all ML frameworks .
 The latest state can be found here:

 | Recourse Method | Tensorflow | Pytorch |
 | --------------- | :--------: | :-----: |